javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 *"Team,*

 *As we enter 2026, our healthcare insurance market is rapidly growing.
 Customers expect better website, and our competitors are already providing better healthcare plan purchasing experiences.
-To maintain our market leadership and  grow our business, I am announcing our top business priorities:*
+To maintain our market leadership and  grow our business, I am announcing our top and immediate business priorities:*

 **Strategic Objectives:**

-1. **Growth** - Expand our customer base by 40% through digital channels (web, mobile, partners, airport kiosks, and other marketplaces)
+1. **Growth** - Expand our customers by 40% through digital channels (web, mobile, partners, airport kiosks, and other marketplaces)

-2. **Customer Experience** - Enable 24/7 self-service for healthcare plan discovery and purchase
+2. **Customer Experience** - Provide 24/7 self-service for healthcare plan discovery and purchase

-3. **Operational Efficiency** - Reduce manual processing by automating customer signup and plan enrollment
+3. **Operational Efficiency** - Reduce manual processing by automating customer signup and plan purchasing processes

-4. **Innovation** - Use AI/ML for personalized plan recommendations
+4. **Innovation** - Use AI/ML for customers personalized plan recommendations

 **Investment:** *I have secured board approval for a ₹100 Crores (approx. $10 million) budget for this digital initiative.*